hopsoft/debounced/README.md

 **What if you could simply listen for a debounced event instead?**
 Well... now you can.

-And the best part is that this technique pairs extremely well with libraries like [Stimulus](https://github.com/stimulusjs/stimulus) and [StimulusReflex](https://github.com/hopsoft/stimulus_reflex).
+Also, this technique pairs extremely well with libraries like [Stimulus](https://github.com/stimulusjs/stimulus) and [StimulusReflex](https://github.com/hopsoft/stimulus_reflex).

 ```erb